36-Hour HA Filler Vascular Embolism Rescue (Full Case at FILLER REVISION)

 36-Hour Filler Vascular Embolism Rescue — Full Case at FILLER REVISION

 Vascular embolism after HA filler injection developed signs of livedo reticularis, disproportionate pain, and numbness.
-After two days of failed high-dose extravascular hyaluronidase and hyperbaric oxygen therapy at another clinic, the patient was finally referred to Dr. Ta-Ju Liu at the 36-hour mark.
+After two days of failed high-dose extravascular hyaluronidase (Hyaluronidase) and hyperbaric oxygen therapy (HBOT) at another clinic, the patient was finally referred to Dr. Ta-Ju Liu at the 36-hour mark.
 Ultrasound-guided intra-arterial hyaluronidase (IAHA) was injected directly into the obstructed facial artery branch, precisely dissolving the intraluminal HA filler plug.
 Full skin recovery at two weeks — a rarely documented late-window rescue success.

 📖 Read the Full 36-Hour Vascular Embolism IAHA Rescue Case Record →